akhiljayan/CSVUploaded/README.md

-# full-stack-recruitment-test
+# Full-stack-recruitment-test
 Basic project structure for full stack web application

-Client implementation:

-We'd like you to use React.
-On top of that, use whatever front-end libraries you feel comfortable with.

-We've set you up with a build on create-react-app.
-To run the client:
+Front End Stack:

+    React JS
+    React-Bootstrap
+    RC-Pagination

+Back End Stack:

+    Java 8

+*The is a "test.csv" file in the root folder which is been used for running unit test cases*

+Frontend Startup

     npm install
     npm start - start the client development build at http://localhost:3000

-Server implementation:

-We'd like you to use Spring Boot for server implementation.

-We've set you up with a basic spring boot application structure.

-To run the server:
+Backend Statup:

     mvn clean install
     mvn spring-boot:run

-Submission Guidelines:

-Please submit your solution by sending a zip file to your Rakuten contact.

-The zip file should be named {yourname}.zip, and should itself contain the full-stack-recruitment-test project folder with your submission.

-The zip file should not include the node_modules and target folder.